Childcare Costs

 Holiday childcare costs

 Holiday childcare is a solution for working parents outside of term time when many early years settings are closed.
+Parents in the UK can expect to pay, on average, £138 per week.

 What Are Nursery Top-up Fees?